sindresorhus/time-grunt/readme.md

 ## Clean layout

-Tasks that take less than 1% of the total time are hidden to reduce clutter.
+The `watch` task and tasks that take less than 1% of the total time are hidden to reduce clutter.

 Run grunt with `grunt --verbose` to see all tasks.